mthkunze/ansible-role-vdoglusterfs/README.md

-# Ansible Role: GlusterFS with VDO Data Reduction for EL Linux
+# GlusterFS with VDO Data Reduction for EL Linux

 Install and configure GlusterFS with VDO on Linux.